Milica Jelić

-Milica Jelić (born 1990) is a Serbian journalist and beauty pageant titleholder who represented Serbia in Miss World 2010 in Sanya, China.
-She competed in the contest for the Miss Serbia 2009 and entered the top 10.
+Milica Jelić (born 1990) is a Serbian journalist and beauty pageant titleholder who was crowned Miss Serbia 2010 and later represented Serbia in the Miss World 2010 pageant held in Sanya, China where she was unplaced.
+She previously competed in the Miss Serbia 2009 competition where she placed in the Top 10.
 She dealt with the Latin-American dance, volleyball and swimming.